About

 How it pushes back

 Most AI tools for ELT produce surface-plausible material.
 Dialogue that scans.
-Reading texts that pitch roughly to a stated level.
-Vocabulary sets that look reasonable.
+Reading texts pitched roughly to a stated level.
+Vocabulary sets that look reasonable on a first read.
 Comprehension exercises with four plausible options each.
-Learning Brain ELT is designed to resist that in three specific ways.
+ELT Brain is designed to resist that in three specific ways.

-Tools cite from the substrate or they refuse.
-Each substrate note is a complete, cited argument with an evidence-strength rating (strong, moderate, weak, or theoretical).
-When a tool has nothing substantive to say on a topic, it says so rather than falling back to general SLA knowledge.
-Popular ELT myths — learning styles in language learning, "younger always learn faster," "native speakers are inherently better teachers" — get flagged the moment they appear.
+Tools cite from the knowledge base, or they refuse.
+Each note is a complete, cited argument with an evidence-strength rating (strong, moderate, weak, or theoretical).
+When a tool has nothing substantive to say on a topic, it says so rather than falling back to general AI knowledge.
+Popular ELT myths – learning styles in language learning, "younger always learn faster," "native speakers are inherently better teachers," the critical period as a hard cliff – get flagged the moment they appear.

 2. Specific structural refusals

-Some requests don't get built, regardless of how confidently they're asked.
-Content-shaped lesson goals ("cover present perfect") and aspirational ones ("become more fluent") get refused with an explanation.
+Some requests don't get built.
+Content-shaped lesson goals ("cover present perfect") and aspirational ones ("become more fluent") get refused with an explanation and a reframe.
 Vocabulary sets that mix wildly across CEFR levels get refused.
-Reading tasks asking 5 gist items on a single text get refused (gist is a whole-text construct).
-Natural-fast speech-rate listening tasks at A2 get refused (decoding capacity at the level doesn't support it).
-Speaking-task prompts dressed as tasks ("discuss travel") get refused.
-Audits of material under 60 characters get refused.
-Each refusal is documented; each catches a failure mode that surfaced in testing.
+Reading tasks asking five "gist" items on a single text get refused (gist is a whole-text construct – you can ask one or two distinct gist questions, not five).
+Natural-fast listening tasks at A2 get refused (decoding capacity at the level doesn't support it).
+Speaking prompts dressed as tasks ("discuss travel") get refused.
+Each refusal catches a real failure mode the tool surfaced in testing.

 3. Senior-editor-grade rubrics

-Ten of the seventeen tools carry a rubric the AI is instructed to answer to before returning anything.
-Aspirational lesson goals get rewritten, not softened.
-Mis-pitched vocabulary loads get caught.
-Reading items whose construct doesn't match their format ("MCQ for gist" where the answer is a lifted clause) get flagged.
-Distractor rationales that say nothing ("this option might confuse them") get rejected.
-Every rubric includes explicit anti-agreeableness instructions for the AI: name structural flaws directly, refuse hedge words and compliment sandwiches, keep pushing back when the material is bad.
+Fifteen ELT-specific rubrics tell the AI what to fix before returning anything.
+Aspirational lesson goals get sharpened; mis-pitched vocabulary loads get caught; reading items whose form doesn't match their stated sub-skill ("MCQ for gist" where the answer is just a lifted phrase) get flagged; distractor rationales that say nothing ("this might confuse them") get rejected.
+Every rubric comes with explicit anti-agreeableness instructions: name structural flaws directly, refuse hedge words, keep pushing back when the material is bad.

-The first two mechanisms hold regardless of which AI you're using.
-Rubric compliance is highest on Claude and Codex, which is why those are the recommended clients.
+Rubric compliance is highest on Claude and Codex – that's why those are the recommended AI tools.
 ChatGPT chat follows the rubrics less consistently on complex audits.
-The tools still work there, but the best experience lives in Claude and Codex.
+The tools still work there, but the best experience is in Claude and Codex.

-Most AI products that claim to know a domain use a simple retrieval step: take a question, search through a pile of stored documents, hand the model the most relevant chunks.
-That doesn't work well for ELT, where the primary material is dense applied-linguistics papers, contested methodologies (PPP vs TBLT, explicit vs implicit grammar instruction), and frameworks that evolve over time (the CEFR Companion Volume 2020 added entire scales the 2001 framework didn't have).
+Most AI products that claim to know a domain use a simple retrieval step: take a question, search a pile of documents, hand the model the most relevant chunks.
+That doesn't work well for ELT, where the primary material is dense applied-linguistics papers, contested methodologies (PPP vs TBLT, explicit vs implicit grammar instruction), and frameworks that evolve over time – the CEFR Companion Volume 2020 added entire scales the 2001 framework didn't have.

-Learning Brain ELT uses a different approach.
-The 119 ELT-specific substrate notes are hand-curated, each written as a complete argument: a defensible claim, the primary research behind it, the conditions under which it holds, and the design implications.
+ELT Brain uses a different approach.
+The 138 ELT-specific notes are curated, each as a complete argument: a defensible claim, the primary research behind it, the conditions it holds under, and the design implications that follow.
 Each note cites primary sources.
 Each carries an evidence-strength rating.
-Each links to related notes so the tools can reason across topics.
-When a vocabulary-set question touches lexical-coverage thresholds, the productive-vs-receptive-vocabulary-gap and spaced-retrieval notes are one link away.
+Each links to related notes, so the tools can reason across topics.
+When a vocabulary question touches lexical coverage, the productive-vs-receptive gap and spaced-recycling notes are one link away.

-The substrate is publisher-neutral.
-It draws on Oxford 3000/5000, Cambridge English Profile, NGSL, AWL, ALTE standards, CEFR descriptors, and the wider applied-linguistics literature — without privileging any single publisher's output.
-Where multiple frameworks compete (e.g. word-list approaches, CEFR alignment methodologies), the substrate names the alternatives rather than picking one.
+The knowledge base is publisher-neutral.
+It draws on Oxford 3000/5000, Cambridge English Profile, NGSL, AWL, ALTE standards, CEFR descriptors, and the wider applied-linguistics literature – without privileging any one publisher's output.
+Where frameworks compete (which wordlist, which CEFR alignment methodology), the notes name the alternatives rather than picking one.

 How it was built and tested

-Learning Brain ELT was built on top of the existing Learning Brain (core) architecture during 2026-05.
-The 17-tool surface and 119-note ELT substrate were developed against four explicit audiences (freelance writers, commissioning editors, teacher-trainers, in-house publisher editors) with the rubrics calibrated to what a senior commissioning editor would catch on a draft coursebook page.
+ELT Brain is built on top of a learning science foundation.
+The 25-tools and 136-note ELT knowledge base were developed for four audiences (freelance writers, commissioning editors, teacher-trainers, in-house publisher editors), with the rubrics calibrated to what a senior commissioning editor catches on a draft coursebook page.

-Known gaps: there's no longitudinal study showing that materials designed or audited with Learning Brain ELT produce measurably better learning outcomes than materials designed without it.
-The structural differences are clear in side-by-side comparisons against a published coursebook page.
-The direct causal chain from "used this tool" to "learners retained more / acquired faster" takes years and access to publisher production datasets to measure.
-The substrate is comprehensive across the principal SLA and ELT-publishing literature; it's thinner on emerging frontiers (large-scale AI in language assessment, multimodal pedagogy beyond text-and-image, very-young-learner content beyond Pre-A1 framework guidance).
-When the substrate is silent on something, the tools say so rather than bluffing.
+Honest gaps: there's no longitudinal study showing that materials designed or audited with ELT Brain produce measurably better learning outcomes than materials designed without it.
+The structural differences show up clearly in side-by-side comparisons against published coursebook pages.
+The direct causal chain from "used this tool" to "learners retained more or acquired faster" takes years and access to publisher production datasets to measure properly.
+The knowledge base is comprehensive across the principal SLA and ELT-publishing literature; it's thinner on emerging frontiers (large-scale AI in language assessment, multimodal pedagogy beyond text-and-image, very-young-learner content beyond pre-A1 framework guidance).
+When it's silent on something, the tools say so rather than bluffing.

-Learning Brain ELT is free to use.
+ELT Brain is free to use.
 Feedback, corrections, and hard questions welcome at info@learningbrain.ai.